DanManN/FalseBlood/README.md

 Right click with your clock to switch to "kick ass" mode and you will be stronger in combat.

-Blood Sucking
+Blood Sucking:

 Right click with your clock to switch to "release your fangs" and then attack your pray .

-Brewing False Blood
+Brewing False Blood:

 Fill a cauldron with water.
 Place a hopper directly on top of the cauldron and put some beet-root in the hopper.
 Right click the cauldron with a glass bottle to fill it up with False Blood.

-Give Blood
+Give Blood:

 Right Click a player with you fists to give them your blood which will either heal them or give them strength potion if they are at full health.

-Flying
+Flying:

 If you are over age 50 then simply toggle flight the same way you would in creative mode.